 - Optional: Senior Thesis

-The senior thesis consists of enrolling in two semesters of the one-credit Senior Thesis Seminar (COSC-300), attending sixteen department colloquia while enrolled in COSC-300, writing a substantial senior thesis, and presenting the thesis publicly.
+The senior thesis consists of enrolling in two semesters of the Senior Thesis Seminar (COSC-305 and COSC-306), attending sixteen department colloquia while enrolled in Senior Thesis Seminar, writing a substantial senior thesis, and presenting the thesis publicly.
 Students interested in this option must apply to individual faculty members.
 If accepted, the faculty member serves as thesis advisor and oversees the project.
-At this point, the student is eligible to enroll in COSC-300.
+At this point, the student is eligible to enroll in COSC-305 in the fall semester or COSC-306 in the spring semester.
 The advisor and the student pick a thesis committee consisting of three faculty members, including the advisor.
 Once completed, the committee determines if the thesis is acceptable.
 The senior thesis must also be presented to the faculty.
 If approved by the thesis committee, the thesis is published as a technical report.
-Senior Thesis Independent Study (COSC-301) is for directed research in support of the thesis project and may substitute for an elective.
+Senior Thesis Research (COSC-303) is for directed research in support of the thesis project and may substitute for an elective.

 Procedure for Undergraduate Curriculum-Related Requests